Rufous-lored kingfisher: Habitat and Conservation status

-Status

 The population size is estimated at 2,500–9,999 mature individuals, or 3,500–15,000 individuals in total.
 Forest clearance and illegal logging are causing habitat loss and a fast population decline, so the IUCN has assessed it as a vulnerable species.
 This species has been recorded in some protected areas, such as Mount Guiting-Guiting and Rajah Sikatuna Protected Landscape.